Green Line (CTA): Ashland branch

 The Ashland branch continues south and west following 59th Street, Princeton Avenue and 63rd Street to the Ashland terminal in West Englewood.
 The yard and inspection shop lie to the south between the old Racine station and the Ashland/63rd terminal.
 The "L" tracks continues west to a stub end at Hermitage Avenue, a prediction for a future extension of the route westward, however, those plans were canceled in the late 1970s.
-Prior to 1992, the Englewood branch had two additional stops at Wentworth and Harvard, closed by the CTA for service cuts.
-Halsted/63rd is the only remaining stop on the 3.1 mi route.
+Prior to 1992, the Englewood branch had stations at Wentworth Avenue where it crosses over the Dan Ryan Expressway and at Harvard Avenue, closed by the CTA for service cuts.
+Halsted/63rd is the only remaining intermediate station on the 3.1 mi route.

 The Englewood branch was permanently renamed the Ashland branch as of March 2013 according to the CTA.

 East 63rd branch

 The East 63rd branch continues south from the mainline between Calumet and Prairie Avenues, passing the old yard and inspection facilities at 61st Street in Washington Park.
 South of here, the route curves east over 63rd Street and follows it to the current terminal at Cottage Grove/63rd in Woodlawn.
-Prior to 1994, the Jackson Park branch of the Green Line once terminated at University/63rd and before that, at Stony Island/63rd from 1893 until 1982.
-In addition to losing the University/63rd station, the Jackson Park branch also lost the 61st Street station and the 58th Street station in 1994.
+Prior to 1982, the Jackson Park branch continued east, with stations at University Avenue and Dorchester Avenue, before crossing the Metra Electric Line and terminating at Stony Island Avenue.
+The branch was cut back to University in 1982 due to structural defects in the bridge carrying the tracks over the Metra Electric.
+While the CTA had planned to restore service to Dorchester as part of the Green Line refurbishment, local community opposition led to the eastern terminus being cut back to Cottage Grove when the line reopened in 1996.
+In addition to losing the University/63rd station, the Jackson Park branch also lost the intermediate stations at 61st Street and the 58th Street during the 1994-1996 closure.